Eiseldora/my_really_cool_project/README.txt

-This project is for the Treehouse Course. s
+This project is for the Treehouse Course.

+THis projet will help Treehouse students learn about working with Git repositories.